1coderookie/Kobra2ProInsights/docs/hardware/other.md

 ![Sunlu left side](../assets/images/enclosure_Sunlu_left-side_web.jpg)

-I personally use this enclosure for one of my Kobra Neos which I use for only printing PLA.
+I personally used this enclosure for one of my Kobra Neos which I use for only printing PLA.
-When printing, I completely open it.
-When not printing, this enclosure acts as a protection against dust and hairs of my cats.
+When printing, I completely opened it.
+When not printing, this enclosure acted as a protection against dust and hairs of my cats.
+However, due to the fact that the following enclosure from SainSmart is just so much better, I ended up getting more of those and stowed away this thin generic one in my closet.

 If you're planning on using this type of tent in a really dusty environment though, like in a workshop where you also work with wood or so, I'd strongly recommend to get yourself the tent from SainSmart (see below) instead as the zipper and the whole material is made of a much better quality.